Manas-kashyap/Manas-kashyap.github.io/_posts/2019-06-14-Basics-of-gitlab-installation.md

 6. Enter the [Runner executor](https://docs.gitlab.com/runner/executors/README.html):

-   `Please enter the executor: ssh, docker+machine, docker-ssh+machine, kubernetes, docker, parallels, virtualbox :`
+   `Please enter the executor: ssh, docker+machine, docker-ssh+machine, kubernetes, docker, parallels :`

     enter whatever you want , i personally suggest docker in this case .

     **Tip :- In Debian unstable there is a docker package , on the name of docker.io , install it using `apt-get install docker.io` , before proceeding with the CI testing from the gitlab instance**

 7. If you chose Docker as your executor, you’ll be asked for the default image to be used for projects that do not define one in `.gitlab-ci.yml`: